Case Study

 histories of the event and a later survey showed that cracking had occurred in parts of

-the dam.
-Due to the availability of field data the dam has been the subject of a number of
+Due to the availability of field data the

-the dam using LUSAS Civil & Structural to investigate its response to changes
+the University of Wales in Cardiff, UK, on the dam used LUSAS Civil & Structural to investigate

 in numerical concrete cracking models.